JuliaDataCubes/YAXArrays.jl/docs/src/index.md

 *Yet another xarray-like Julia package*

-A package for operating on out-of-core labeled arrays, based on stores like NetCDF or Zarr.
+A package for operating on out-of-core labeled arrays, based on stores like NetCDF, Zarr or GDAL.

 ## Package Features

 - open datasets from a variety of sources (NetCDF, Zarr, ArchGDAL)
 - interoperability with other named axis packages through YAXArrayBase
-- efficient `mapslices` operations on huge multiple arrays, optimized for high-latency data access (object storage, compressed datasets)
+- efficient `mapslices(x)` operations on huge multiple arrays, optimized for high-latency data access (object storage, compressed datasets)

 The [YAXArray tutorial](@ref) provides a tutorial explaining how to get started using YAXArrays.